jcouv/roslyn/async-iterator.md

 A few things this example didn't illustrate:
 - if `M` had returned `IAsyncEnumerator<int>` instead of `IAsyncEnumerable<int>` then we would generate mostly the same thing, except that `Unspeakable` would not implement `IAsyncEnumerable<int>` and would not have a `GetAsyncEnumerator()` method
 - this example didn't include any method type parameters, method parameters, spilled awaits, `yield break` or exception handlers
-- it is possible that C# 8.0 will add some mechanism to pass a `CancellationToken` into async-iterator method bodies, but that is not finalized.
-I'll update this post accordingly

 ```C#
 class C